Internet security, computer protection, cyber threats . photo credit: Fireofheart

 Federal Trade Commission — Report all scams to the FTC Complaint Assistant.
 Complaints from consumers help this federal agency detect patterns of fraud and abuse.

-Your State Attorney General – Make sure your state’s chief law enforcement officer knows about scams that are targeting people in your state.
-Most attorney general offices have online complaint forms that can be submitted easily.
+Your State Attorney General — Make sure your state’s chief law enforcement officer knows about scams that are targeting people in your state.
+Most attorney general offices have online complaint forms that you can easily submit.

-Microsoft Tech Support Report Form – Often Microsoft’s name is used as a way for scammers to gain the trust of the person who they are trying to victimize.
+Microsoft Tech Support Report Form — Tech support scams often use Microsoft’s name to gain the trust of the person they are trying to victimize.
 If the scammer who calls you uses the Microsoft name, Microsoft wants to know about it.